MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/management-tools/resource-kit-tools.md

 ## <a name="absconfig"></a>ABSConfig
 <a name="ABSConfig"> </a>

 A ferramenta de Configuração do Serviço de Livro de Endereços (ABSConfig) é uma ferramenta administrativa que ajuda os administradores a personalizar a configuração do Serviço de Livro de Endereços no Skype for Business Server 2015.
-Essa ferramenta também permite que os administradores do Skype for Business Server 2015 restaure as configurações padrão do Serviço de Livro de Endereços.
+Essa ferramenta também permite que Skype for Business Server administradores de 2015 restaure as configurações padrão do Serviço de Livro de Endereços.

 ### <a name="description"></a>Descrição